- Interest Rates and Loan Fees

 Federal Direct GradPLUS loan

 Maximum cost of attendance budget minus all other financial aid resources.
-As of 7/1/22 the interest rate is fixed at 7.54%, accrues in school and a fee of 4.272% is deducted at disbursement.
+As of 7/1/22 the interest rate is fixed at 7.54%, accrues in school and a fee of 4.228% is deducted at disbursement.
 Rates change every July 1.
 FAFSA is required.
 A credit check will be performed by the Department of Education.
 For Direct Grad PLUS loan applicants with adverse credit, you will be required by the Department of Education to do additional Direct Grad PLUS loan counseling.
 You will be notified by the Department of Education if you need to complete additional Direct Grad PLUS loan counseling.
 If required, the loan will not be disbursed until this is complete.

 Obtained by applying through the University.
 Available only to fourth-year D.O. students who agree to complete a primary-care residency and practice in primary care until the loan is paid in full.
 This is a federal government loan that is based on exceptional financial need.
 The interest rate is fixed at 5 percent and interest does not accrue during school or residency.
 The loan amount is up to $100,000 and loan proceeds are used to pay off prior years DMU medical school loans.
 All fourth-year D.O. students are notified of loan requirements, application procedures, and deadline information if funds are available.
 Limited funds.